IT Support Automation Examples: 20 Ranked by Operational Impact

 15. AI-Assisted Priority Assignment

-What it does: Assigns priority tiers based on AI analysis of impact, urgency, and affected user or system, rather than relying on requester self-assessment or manual agent judgement.
+What it does: Assigns priority tiers based on AI analysis of impact, urgency, and affected user or system.
+Replaces requester self-assessment and manual agent judgement.

 Why it matters: Self-assessed priority is consistently inaccurate.
 AI-assisted priority assignment produces a more consistent queue that reflects actual business impact rather than requester urgency perception.